aibands/python-inventory-aiya-tossapol/README.md

 ---

 ## How to Run
-1. vClone or download this repository.
+1. Clone or download this repository.
 2. Open a terminal and navigate to the project folder.
 3. Run the program:
     ```bash